mrmrcoleman/autocon2_workshop/docs/4_Discovery_Reconciliation_Slurpit.md

 <img src="images/slurpit/plugin_menu.png" alt="Slurpit Plugin Menu" title="Slurpit Plugin Menu" width="300" />

 Select the `Interfaces` tab, now you can see that Slurpit has found the operational drift.
+In this case you can see that in the `Enabled` column `ethernet-1/1` now has cross next to it.

 <img src="images/slurpit/interface_drift.png" alt="Slurpit Interface Drift" title="Slurpit Interface Drift" width="750" />